on the cheap and sleazy side (www.cheapandsleazy.net)

 Now, where was I ... ah, yes: Attaching the headphone plug to the Line In jack on your laptop.

-Next, attach the RCA plugs to your television's RCA jacks, and turn on your TV set and VCR (um ... you *did* rewind the tape, right?).
+Once you've done that, attach the RCA plugs to your television's RCA jacks, and turn on your TV set and VCR (um ... you *did* rewind the tape, right?).

 Once you're all connected (and the tape is rewound and ready to go), start Audacity.